Many fans love college football because of the chaos that ensues nearly every season. It seems something unpredictable is bound to happen every week.

 No, the champion of the ACC conference is not guaranteed a spot in the College Football Playoff.

 And that question is especially important this year.
-Duke, which is 7-5 overall, is playing Virginia in the ACC title game this week.
-It’s possible that Duke wins that game and won’t make the CFP at all depending on tonight’s rankings.
+Duke, which is 7-5 overall, is playing Virginia in the ACC title game Saturday.
+It’s possible that Duke wins that game and won’t make the CFP at all considering the Blue Devils are unranked this week.

 Will One Team From Every Power Four Conference Automatically Qualify For the CFP?